0xEAC/API.Game/README.md

 Create a new database and update DatabaseConnector.cs in the Database folder with your connection string.

-Create a migration with: add-migration <name>
+Create a migration with: add-migration -insertNameHere-

 Then create the database table with: update-database